Funding Opportunities for Student Entrepreneurs

 Mr. Bob Buhrmaster ’69, friend of the Lally School, and his wife Maureen, have given a gift that enables the Severino Center to offer small grants to help student-based ventures test the market feasibility of their business concepts.
 Grant amounts are up to $2,000, and are determined by the staff of the Severino Center.

-Designed to assist MBA students in the understanding of the opportunities and challenges of a startup or early stage company.
+Designed to assist students in understanding the opportunities and challenges of working within a startup or early stage company.

 Companies Seeking Interns